299th Tactical Aviation Brigade

-The 299th Tactical Aviation Brigade "Lieutenant General Vasyl Nikiforov" is a formation of the Ukrainian Air Force based at Kulbakino Air Base.
+The 299th Tactical Aviation Brigade (299 BrTA,"Lieutenant General Vasyl Nikiforov"), is a formation of the Ukrainian Air Force based at Kulbakino Air Base, Mykolaiv Oblast.
 The unit is equipped with Sukhoi Su-25 attack aircraft and is tasked with providing close air support for the Ukrainian Ground Forces and the Ukrainian Navy.
-It is subordinated to Air Command South headquartered at Odessa and has some 950 servicemen.
+It is subordinated to Air Command South headquartered at Odesa and has some 950 servicemen.
 Initially the airbase operated solely Su-25s but in November 2007 it inherited some 20 Aero L-39 Albatros trainer aircraft from a disbanded unit.
 Known operational aircraft as of 2016 are 13 L-39Cs and 23 Su-25s (of which 5 are Su-25UBs).
+As of late 2025 it could be up to 26, including possibly 8 Su-25UBs.

 History

-The unit was established as the 299th Instructor-Research Shipborne Aviation Regiment of Soviet Naval Aviation in September 1976.
-In 1990 it was renamed 299th independent Maritime Assault Aviation Regiment.
+Soviet era

+On 4 November 1976, the unit was established as the 299th Instructor-Research Shipborne Aviation Regiment of Soviet Naval Aviation at Saky Air Base, Crimea.
+It operated a squadron of Yakovlev Yak-38s and a squadron of Mikoyan-Gurevich MiG-21s.
+By June 1979, the unit was known as the 299th Ship-Based Attack Regiment (299 KShAP).
+Between 4 April and 9 June 1980, the unit deployed three Yak-38s to Shindand Air Base, Herat Province, during the Soviet–Afghan War to test the aircraft's combat abilities.

+Beginning in September 1989, the regiment began to re-equip with the Sukhoi Su-25, with the transition completed by 3 July 1991.
+The transition to the Su-25 led to the regiment being renamed the 299th Independent Maritime Assault Aviation Regiment (299 OShAP) in 1990.

+Ukrainian era

-In January 1992 the regiment was renamed the 299th Independent Assault Aviation Regiment.
+On 24 August 1991, Ukraine declared independence from the Soviet Union, which was approved via a referendum on 1 December.
+In January 1992, the regiment was renamed the 299th Independent Assault Aviation Regiment.
+On 17 March 1992, the 299th was officially incorporated into the Ukrainian Armed Forces.

-2014 war In Donbas
+On 1 September 2003, the regiment became the 299th Tactical Aviation Brigade (299 BrTA).